Kangana Ranaut Wants To Portray This Famous Deity From Tamil Nadu; Find Out

 Amidst all, the 'Panga' actress recently expressed her wish to play the iconic role of Kannagi, a famous woman and deity from Tamil Nadu.
 During a media interaction, Kangana revealed that she got to know about Kannagi from 'Thalaivi' director Vijay.

 For those who are unaware, Kannagi is a woman who avenged her adulterous husband's death and has several literary works on her life.
-The legendary Tamil woman is described as the chaste women.
-Kannagi is remembered as the epitome of chastity and is worshipped as a goddess in selected regions.
+The legendary Tamil woman is remembered as the epitome of chastity and is worshipped as a goddess in selected regions.

 After learning about Kannagi, Kangana asked Vijay to make a movie on her life and even expressed her wish to portray her on the silver screen.
 However, the actress will take a call on the movie only after the release of her upcoming, 'Thalaivi'.